 - It sounds old-fashioned, snooty, romantic, and impractical.

-- It’s expensive, uncertain, unquantifiable, and inherently niche.
+- It’s expensive, time-consuming, uncertain, unquantifiable, and inherently niche.

-It’s also what inspires us to dream, stretch, care, and sacrifice to the point that the grown-ups think we’re mad.
+But the sublime is what inspires us to dream, care, reach for greatness and sacrifice to the point that the grown-ups think we’re mad.
 I believe taking some time to reflect on the sublime can provide a useful third point of reference, alongside the hyper-rational law of diminishing returns and the opportunity-creating law of accelerating returns.

 This reflection can help temper our destructive focus on speed and short-term, incremental wins, inclining us instead toward quality and a more mindful, comprehensive view of the things we create and the consequences of creating them.